 Darkness to Light:

 Darkness to Light “Stewards of Children®” uses real people and real stories to show you how to protect children.
 The framework of the training is built off the foundation of The 5 Steps to Protecting Children™.
 You’ll meet survivors who lived through child sexual abuse, experienced its immediate and long-term effects, and ultimately were able to find healing.
 You’ll meet experts who work with children and families, and confront abuse on a daily basis.
 Many of these survivors and experts are also parents themselves.
 The YMCA’s Authorized Facilitator can provide this training for you and/or your organization at the YMCA or on site at your location.
-For more information, contact Heather Murphy.
+For more information, contact Jason Mackie.